Custom Webstore Domain

 Step 4: Update Your DNS Settings

-You'll need to update your DNS records to point your custom domain to the OrderPort webstore.
+You'll need to update your DNS records to point your shop domain to the OrderPort webstore.

-In most cases, this will involve updating your new domain's A Record so that it points to our IP address.
+In most cases, this will involve updating your new domain's A Record so that it points to OrderPort's IP address.
 We will confirm the correct DNS configuration during onboarding.

-Only the subdomain’s DNS needs to be changed — your main domain and website remain unaffected.
+Only the shop domain’s DNS needs to be changed — your primary domain and main website remain unaffected.

 Step 5: Complete the Setup